 The error amp signal and triangle wave reference are summed into the comparators at U104 and U105, buffered by AND gate U106 resulting in 2 sets of 62.5kHz square waves LFP+C,LFP-C and LFN+C,LFN-C gate drive signals to the power amp FETs.
 The output of gate drives is controlled by the RSLFC.
 This signal can turn off the gate drive due to current limit and under-voltage lockout (See Main).
-E101 is a Green test LED which is lit when the amp has been enabled.
+E101&E301 are Green test LEDs which are lit when the amp has been enabled.

 TP101 is the output of the error amp.
 With no input signal the error amp should be 0V +/-100mVDC.
 TP102 is the triangle output.
-The LF channel will be a 62.5kHz triangle wave 10V pk-to-pk.
+The LF and MF channels will be a 62.5kHz triangle wave 10V pk-to-pk.
+The HF is 250kHz and 10V pk-to-pk.
 TP105 is AGND.
+The

-The PWM outputs of the modulator (LFN+C, LFN-C, LFP+C, LFP-C) are 62.5kHz square wave for the LF 50% duty cycle 5V +-.25V.
+PWM outputs of the modulator (LFN+C, LFN-C, LFP+C, LFP-C) are 62.5kHz square wave for the LF/MF and 250KHz for the HF channels 50% duty cycle 5V + - .25V.

-FAILURE MODES: The Modulator board is signal level, low power and not prone to failure.
+FAILURE MODES: The Modulator boards are signal level, low power and not prone to failure.
 No systemic failures of the modulator boards have ever been encountered.

-MAIN AMP CHANNEL
+MAIN AMP CHANNELS

 The PWM output from the modulators is fed into each of the main amp channels at R200, R201 and R229, R230.
 The gate drive translator circuit built around U200 and U201 with associated BJT transistors that converts the GND referenced PWM signals of the modulators into +/-VCC referenced gate drive for the switching FETs.
-The gate drive translator circuit is self-powered via a charge pump made up of C210, C212, L200, D202, D205, D206, R216, R213, R214 and regulated via zeners D207 and D208 for the VP node.
+The gate drive translator circuit is self-powered via a charge pump made up of C212, C213, L200, D202, D205, D206, R216, C211, R213, R214 and regulated via zeners D207 and D208 for the VP node.
 The gate drive circuitry is powered from the switching of the LP and LN coils.
+Without the output board connected the gate drive will starve out within a few switching cycles.

-The output of each amp channel is the highpower PWM signals VPLF and VPLN that are fed to the output filter coils.
-These signals will be switching in unison at the channel switching frequency (62.5kHz LF) as a square wave with pk-to-pk amplitude of 205V.
+The output of each amp channel is the highpower PWM signals VPLF and VPLN that are fed to the output filter board.
+These signals will be switching in unison at the channel switching frequency (62.5kHz LF and 250kHz HF) as a square wave with pk-to-pk amplitude of 205V.

 FAILURE MODES: Common failures observed in the main amp channels are shorted FET's and Diodes, which can be determined with a diode check of a DMM.
-Typical values for diodes D201A-D201D are 0.37V.
-Typical values for the FETs Q208, Q209, Q218, Q219, Q222, Q223, Q226, Q227 are 0.65V S-G and .37V S-D. Secondly all BJT's should be diode checked in the gate drive circuitry.
+Typical values for diodes D201, D209 are 0.39V.
+Typical values for the FETs Q208, Q209, Q218, Q219 are 0.63V S-G and .49V S-D. Secondly all BJT's should be diode checked in the gate drive circuitry.
 Third all the low Z gate drive resistors should be ohm'd out before applying power as they can fail opened when FET's get blown.
 Lastly the Gate Drive IC's U200-U201 should be replaced if no other problem is found.

-OUTPUT FILTER
+OUTPUT FILTER BOARD